Why Misinformation Spreads Like a Virus

-This conspiracy began with allegations of rigged mail-in votes but soon morphed into a vast conspiracy, including laughable allegations of North Korean ships importing ballots through Maine, sharpies, Dominion election machines rigged by a late Hugo Chavez, and nefarious activity on behalf of Governor Kemp in Georgia, the CIA, Attorney General Barr, and even Vice President Pence...just to name a few.
+This conspiracy began with allegations of rigged mail-in votes, but soon morphed into a vast number of claims.
+These include: North Korean ships importing fake ballots through Maine, sharpies on ballots, Dominion-manufactured election machines rigged by a late Hugo Chavez, servers in Europe doing something, and nefarious rigging by Governor Kemp in Georgia, the CIA, Attorney General Barr, and even Vice President Pence...just to name a few.

-Indeed, the “stolen election” conspiracy is so complex and convoluted that it is evidently clear that the conspiracy believers piled on new allegations almost by the day, to counter a shrinking narrative.
+Indeed, “stolen election” conspiracy theorists piled on new allegations almost daily.
 Each allegation, if addressed individually, can be disputed successfully.
-The problem, or perhaps, the advantage, of this conspiracy theory, is that the sheer number of allegations make it impossible to counter completely.
+The problem, or perhaps the advantage of this new kind of conspiracy, is that the sheer number of allegations made the “Stop the Steal” movement impossible to counter completely.

 There is an oral debate tactic known as the Gish Gallop, where a debater throws out as many claims as possible in the shortest period of time, with no regard to their accuracy or strength.
-The purpose of the Gish Gallop is to overwhelm the opponent with far too much information such that they are unable to counter every “point” made.
+The purpose of the Gish Gallop is to overwhelm the opponent with far too much information, such that they are unable to counter every “point” made.

 From there, confirmation bias takes over.
-It is natural for humans to seek out information that confirms what they already believe.
+It is natural for humans to seek out information that conforms to what they already believe.
 In the social media realm, however, this enables like-minded people to hive themselves off into filter bubbles.
-These bubbles soon become echo chambers were its members reinforce each other in a shared delusion, aiding one another as they spiral down rabbit holes of their own construction.
+These bubbles become echo chambers where their members reinforce each other in a shared delusion, aiding one another as they spiral down rabbit holes of their own construction.

-Western Civilization at Stake
+Civilization at Stake

-We may be tempted to “censor” false information online, but in a Western country like the United States, the jury is still out on the effectiveness of restricting access to information.
+We may be tempted to censor false information online, but in a Western country like the United States, the jury is still out on the effectiveness of restricting access to information.
 Perhaps counter-intuitively, the “censoring” of information could draw more attention to it, and “validate” the conspiracy in the minds of true believers.